GitHubDragonFly/GitHubDragonFly.github.io/README.md

 # GitHubDragonFly.github.io
 GitHubDragonFly's Website - access it [here](https://githubdragonfly.github.io)

-Designed to serve as a hub with links to repositories and FREE online [three.js](https://threejs.org) 3D model viewers.
+Designed to serve as a hub with links to repositories and FREE online [three.js](https://threejs.org) based 3D model viewers.

 GitHub servers are providing correct access to files, so cloning or downloading this repository will not have the same functionality if run locally without some server.